Build AXP.OS

 Installation

-dnf install mariadb-server ansible-core
+apt install mariadb-server ansible-core ansible python3-venv

 systemctl enable --now mariadb